The Registration of Recognized Arms

 The College is willing to Register new arms to the person requesting the Registration, or to a paternal ancestor no more than one generation beyond a living person in the line.
 Therefore, one may elect to have the arms Registered (a) to one's self; (b) to one's father and his descendants; (c) and if the father is yet living, then one may have the arms Registered to his paternal grandfather and his descendants; (d) and occasionally, when a grandfather is yet living, one may request that the arms be Registered to the paternal great-grandfather and his descendants.
 The method depends on the applicant's preference.
 There is no extra charge for adding one or many descendants at the time of the initial Registration.

-One's arms descend to all of one's children, male and female equally.
-They may descend through the male lines to their children as well, generation after generation.
-However, females do not transmit their arms to their children since their paternal line and (almost always) surname changes.
-A situation in which persons with many different surnames bore identical arms would quickly lead to massive confusion, thus frustrating the original purpose of arms as a means of identification.
-In addition, such a practice would conflict with nearly a thousand years of heraldic practice and tradition.
+One's Arms descend to all of one's children, male and female equally.
+In most traditions, they have historically then descended through the male lines to their children as well, generation after generation.
+Traditionally, females did not transmit their Arms to their children since their paternal line and (almost always) surname changed.
+A situation in which persons with many different surnames bore identical Arms would quickly lead to massive confusion, thus frustrating the original purpose of Arms as a means of identification.
+However, since Armorial Bearings are a form of property, and property rights are the same irrespective of gender in the united states, assumed Arms may be transmitted to descendants irrespective of gender considerations.
+Still, to avoid confusion, it is strongly recommended that Armorial Bearings be aligned with the surname of the bearer, and the College will strongly consider this in subsequent Registrations for descendants.
+Heraldry has nearly a thousand years of practice and tradition, but it has always adapted to the needs of the time and the culture in which it has existed.

-The College does not involve itself with the marshalling or quartering of arms.
+The College does not involve itself with the marshaling or quartering of arms.

 The Registration of Impersonal Arms